x402 Security Self-Scan

-25 checks across 6 areas.
+Twenty-five checks across six areas, scored live in your browser.
 Self-review your x402 integration before you ship to mainnet or book a paid audit.

 Get the Full PDF

 The full checklist with implementation pointers and reference code arrives in your inbox in under a minute.
-We will not spam you.
-We will email you when we publish new x402 security content.
+We will not spam you, and we will email you only when we publish new x402 security content.

 By submitting, you agree to our Privacy Policy.
 We will not share your email.
 Unsubscribe anytime.